-OIA Reference Date of Complaint Summary of Complaint Why the complaint was dismissed Name of Councillor Number Section 150DZ(1)(a) Section 150DZ(1)(b) Section 150DZ(1)(c) Section 150DZ(2) the membership of the community group at its Annual General Meeting and not a decision of Council.
+OIA Reference Number Date of Complaint Summary of Complaint Why the complaint was dismissed Name of Councillor Section 150DZ(2) Section 150DZ(1)(a) Section 150DZ(1)(b) Section 150DZ(1)(c) the membership of the community group at its Annual General Meeting and not a decision of Council.
 C/21/00252 13 April 2021 It is alleged that a councillor was not returning the complainant's phone calls in relation to an issue raised about a neighbourhood matter and the issue had not been addressed.
+The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 (the Act), on the basis that the conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct.
+The issue raised by the complainant with the councillor was an operational matter, which is outside of the councillor's responsibilities.
+OIA inquiries made with council confirmed that the councillor reported the issue for council officers to follow up in February 2021.
+Council officers attempted to contact the complainant to provide feedback/update.
 Not Available C/21/00157 C/21/00158 C/21/00159 C/21/00160 C/21/00161 C/21/00162 C/21/00163 4 March 2021 It is alleged the council continues to fight and spend money on things that its people do not want.
 That its decision process needs to be reviewed externally as they all tend to do what they want.
 The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 (the Act), on the basis that the conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct as defined by the Act.
 The complaint was about administrative processes of council did not identify any specific councillor conduct that is within the OIA's jurisdiction.
-Not Available Derek Swanborough Not Available Not Available Not Available Not Available Not Available
+Not Available Derek Swanborough Not Available Not Available Not Available Not Available Not Available Not Available